mckennapsean/dissertation/content/03-framework.md

 artifacts they produce through the levels of the nested model.
 This highlights potential validation or evaluative methods to perform, and we provide a table of user-centered design methods for further discoverability of new methods to utilize.
-Lastly, we showcase the flexibility of the design activity framework with generalized flow principles illustrated in several design timelines for tracking and documenting the visualization design process.
+We also showcase the flexibility of the design activity framework with generalized flow principles illustrated in several design timelines for tracking and documenting the visualization design process.
 Together, these contributions improve upon existing design process models due to the design activity framework's overall increased achievability, flexibility, justifiability, discoverability, and actionability.

 The design activity framework is specific to visualization in a variety of ways.